 - On the Specify stack details page, click Next.

-- On the Review <my-stack-name> page, click Rollback on failure and then click Submit.
+- On the Review <my-unique-deployment-name> page, click Rollback on failure and then click Submit.

 - Delete your CloudFormation stack.